St Mary-le-Bow: Exterior

 The exterior of St Mary-le-Bow is mostly constructed from red brick with dressings of Portland stone, with the exception of the tower, which is built entirely from Portland stone.
-The three principle facades of the building (south, north and east) have gabled walls and pedimented centres, complete with triplets of round-headed windows.
+The three principal facades of the building (south, north and east) have gabled walls and pedimented centres, complete with triplets of round-headed windows.
 The most prominent aspect of the exterior is Wren's imposing tower, measuring 30 ft square externally and with a height of 221 feet 9 inches (67.6 m), it is the third highest of any Wren church.

 The tower, constructed of Portland stone, is formed of four stages surmounted by an elaborate stone spire.
 The lowest stage has doorways in the north and west faces of the tower, set in substantial stone recess with added rustication.
 The recess has a round head and is flanked by Doric order columns, which support a moulded entablature above.
 The doorways inside these recesses are set between Tuscan order columns which support a Doric frieze.
 The second and third stages of the tower are more simple in construction, with two large square windows to the second stage, and a single round-headed window to the third.
 The fourth stage, housing the bell chamber, has a large round-headed opening in each wall, divided into three sections by thin mullions and filled with louvre boards.
 Framing the bell openings are pairs of Ionic order pilasters supporting an entablature, above which is the parapet.
 The parapet comprises an open balustrade between four corner pinnacles, formed of four ogee scrolls topped with small stone vases.

 The spire above the tower is also formed of four stages.
 The lowest stage is a circular drum-shaped structure surrounded by twelve columns which have carved acanthus capitals.
 These twelve columns support a cornice with modillion decoration.
 Above the cornice is a second open balustrade, similar in design to that on the top of the tower.
 The second stage is formed of twelve curved flying buttresses which support a circular-shaped moulded cornice.
 The third stage stands on the base of the cornice, and is square in plan, with granite columns on the corners.
 These columns support the fourth and final stage of the spire, which takes the form of a tall, square, tapering pinnacle, surmounted by a ball and weathervane, the latter taking the shape of a winged dragon.